bondarenkoo/task/README.md

 # task
-Generation data from excel to doc
+Generation data from excel to word